building-envelope-data/metabase/README.md

       - `OPEN_ID_CONNECT_CLIENT_SECRET` is the OpenId Connect client secret of the metabase as a client of itself as identity provider;
-      - `TESTLAB_SOLAR_FACADES_HOST` is the host with sub-domain of the TestLab Solar Facades used by the database seeder to add it as an OpenId Connect client;
+      - `TESTLAB_SOLAR_FACADES_HOST` is the host with sub-domain of the TestLab Solar Façades used by the database seeder to add it as an OpenId Connect client;
       - `TESTLAB_SOLAR_FACADES_OPEN_ID_CONNECT_CLIENT_SECRET` is the
         corresponding client secret;